garbados/nltk-lsm/README.md

     git clone git@github.com:garbados/nltk-lsm.git
     cd nltk-lsm
-    virtualenv venv
-    source venv/bin/activate
-    make

-At this time it is unclear how to install globally.
-Attempting `sudo make` outside the virtualenv yields a SandboxError.
+    sudo make # to install globally

+`nltk-lsm` exposes itself to global uses by aliasing itself in a profile.
+If your machine doesn't do UNIX-ish aliasing, or doesn't user `~/.bashrc` for profiles, edit `Makefile` accordingly.

 ## Usage

 From command line, running...

-    python -m lib [service] [user1] [user2]
+    nltk-lsm [service] [user1] [user2]

 ...will yield this: